harness/developer-hub/release-notes/platform.md

 #### Fixed issues

-- Users were unable to change the authentication mechanism of a secret manager from a non-password based to a password based mechanism due to a bug in the secret manager create and update API.
+- Users were unable to change the authentication mechanism of a secret manager from a non-password based to a password based mechanism due to a bug in the secret manager update API.
 (PL-46657)

    This issue has been fixed, enabling the modification of the authentication mechanism for secret managers to a password based mechanism in this release.